1986 Nebraska gubernatorial election

 The 1986 Nebraska gubernatorial election was held on November 4, 1986, and featured state Treasurer Kay Orr, a Republican, defeating Democratic nominee, former Mayor of Lincoln Helen Boosalis.
 Incumbent Democratic governor Bob Kerrey did not seek a second term.

 The election was the first state gubernatorial election in U.S. history where the candidates of both major national parties were women.
+Orr was the first woman elected governor of a Midwestern state.